bcullman/ci-rc-zeroth-model/README.md

 See: https://github.com/conventional-changelog/standard-version

-It is also set up to demo pre 1.0 based semVer handling, meaning breaking changes are reflected by an increase in the minor version, while features, fixes, chores and docs are *ALL* represented by the patch version. (major.minor.patch).
+It is also set up to demo pre 1.0-based semVer handling, meaning breaking changes are reflected by an increase in the minor version, while features, fixes, chores and docs are *ALL* represented by the patch version. (major.minor.patch).

 On each merge to master, CI kicks off one addition [CI SKIP] event that does the following: